doctorfree/nvim-lazyman/README.md

    1. Installs the latest version of Neovim if not already installed
    1. Installs and initializes configured Neovim plugins
 1. Installs language servers and tools for coding diagnostics (optional)

+Lazyman uses [Homebrew](https://brew.sh) to install Neovim if there is not already Neovim 0.9 or later installed and in the execution path.
+In addition, Lazyman uses Homebrew to install Neovim dependencies, language servers, and tools.
+The Homebrew install of Neovim compiles the current version of Neovim from source to ensure we have the necessary capabilities.
+This process can be time consuming.

+See the [Appendix section](#appendix) below to examine the source code of the `lazyman` command and the associated [Neovim install script](scripts/neovim.sh).

 #### Bootstrap